 4. Applying For New Credit

 Be careful for applying for new credit.
 This could potentially lower your score if you are applying for too much credit in too short of a time period.
+Learn how to get a credit card without a bank account if you don’t have one.

 Only apply for credit when you absolutely need it if you are trying to improve your credit score.
 Even the application process of applying for new credit dings your credit reports a couple points every time.
 So be sure you absolutely need the credit before you apply for it.